google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Book fairs, weekly summer visits to the library, the bookmobile, and ordering books from, well, I don't exactly remember the company but it was an opportunity through school, highlighted my elementary years.

-A large selection of books tucked away on shelves and in closets of my childhood home were also available for my perusal.
+A large selection of books tucked away on shelves and in closets of my childhood home were also available for perusal.
 Books like Lassie, Pippi Longstocking, and Hans Brinker; or The Silver Skates were but a handful of these stories from a different era.

-I was taken to worlds of Druids and Elves, pen pals and nature, with a brother tandem whole liked to solve crimes thrown into the mix.
+I was taken to worlds of Druids and Elves, pen pals and nature, with a brother tandem who liked to solve crimes thrown into the mix.
 I immersed myself in these stories, imagining myself as the lead character, testing the very limits of a fictional soul while racking up Pizza Hut rewards in real life.

-These characters were my best friends, my mentors, and my enemies, many of which still rattle around in my brain to this day.
+These characters were my best friends, my mentors, and my enemies, many of which rattle around in my brain to this day.
 That being said, here are five of my favorite books, or book series, from my formative elementary years.

 1~ Dear Mr. Henshaw